Pumpkinpound/Final-Project-ML/README.md

-# Final project in Machine learning class 2021
+# Final project in Mathematics of data science class 2021
  created by
  Charun Setsiripaiboon,
  Sunthon Sriraksa